-- 1. Students must complete all General Education prerequisite course requirements including any learning support requirements.
-Students must also complete the Regents Test requirements. - 2.
-Students then complete the professional curriculum, which requires seven semesters and is designed to prepare the graduate to function as an advanced level Respiratory Care Professional (RCP) in hospitals, non-acute care agencies, and in home care.
+1. Students must complete all General Education prerequisite course requirements including any learning support requirements.
+Students must also complete the Regents Test requirements.

+2. Students then complete the professional curriculum, which requires seven semesters and is designed to prepare the graduate to function as an advanced level Respiratory Care Professional (RCP) in hospitals, non-acute care agencies, and in home care.

 After successful completion of all academic and clinical requirements, the graduate will be eligible to take the entry-level exam (CRT) and upon successful completion of this examination the graduate may take the advanced level examination (RRT) of the National Board for Respiratory Care (NBRC), 8310 Nieman Rd., Lenexa, KS (913) 599-4200.
 Upon passing the NBRC entry-level exam and meeting all requirements for Georgia State licensure, the graduate may be licensed in the state of Georgia as a Respiratory Care Professional (RCP).
 The Composite State Board of Medical Examiners, 2 Peachtree St. NW, 36th Floor, Atlanta, GA 30303 (404) 656-3913, has the right to refuse to grant a license to any individual who has been convicted of moral and/or legal violations specified in Georgia law.
-The Darton College Respiratory Care Program is accredited by the Council on Accreditation of Allied Health Education Programs (CAAHEP), 35 E. Wacker Dr., Suite 1970, Chicago, IL 60610 (312)553-9355, through the Committee on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, TX 76021 (817) 283-2835.
+The Darton College Respiratory Care Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33756 phone (727) 210-2350, through the Committee on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, TX 76021 (817) 283-2835.